Environmental Sciences (ENSC)

 ENSC 452, ENVIRONMENTAL ASSESSMENT, 3 Credits

 Environmental site assessment is a primary tool for environmental science professionals.
 Apply environmental science concepts to evaluate features of a specific natural area and conduct a land suitability analysis.
 Create a conceptual site design and management plan that complies with federal, state, and local regulations and environmental laws.
-CROSSLISTED as ENSC 452/GEOG 452 and GEOG 552.
+CROSSLISTED as ENSC 452/GEOG 452.

 Equivalent to: GEOG 452